Insights

 Cloud hosting providers that offer Serverless Functions use industry standard best practices for automated code deployment.
 This means that there is no chance of human error breaking a service during deployment and it allows for fast shipment of new code, with little to no downtime for a web product.

-One of the most valuable features of Serverless Function hosting is out of the box autoscaling.
+Serverless Function hosting is out of the box autoscaling.
 Cloud hosting providers have made idle server costs a thing of the past for their customers.
-Thanks to software products like Kubernetes, services can programmatically scale their infrastructure in an automated fashion.
+Thanks to software products like PubNub or Kubernetes, services can programmatically scale their infrastructure.
 This new kind of “elastic” infrastructure makes hosting more efficient, resulting in big cost savings for companies that buy cloud hosting.

 FaaS Providers and Serverless Function Examples

-Cloud hosting companies are offering bleeding-edge FaaS platforms.
-Server costs are going down for consumers globally, as big tech companies build more and more server farms.
+FaaS platforms server costs are going down for consumers globally, as big tech companies build more and more server farms.
 However, not all FaaS services are created equal.
 FaaS platforms are not like the telephone company.
-Each platform has unique scenarios in which it shines.
+Each platform has a unique set of services and capabilities.

 A developer can execute code on an in-transit PubNub message after its publish, but before the message reaches a subscriber.
 There are other execution configurations including non-blocking after publish, and a REST API Endpoint that can be accessed like a Node.js server.
 State can be managed using a built using KV-Store within the functions environment.
 There is also a catalog of open source, 3rd party integrations on the PubNub Functions Catalog.